‘You are not forgotten’: Trump speaks in East Palestine after Ohio train derailment

 "We stand with you, we pray for you, and we will stay with you in your fight," he said.

-He is reportedly planning on donating thousands of gallons of cleaning supplies and water to support the cleanup efforts.
+He donated cleaning supplies and water to support the cleanup efforts.

 Trump's visit has been branded as a "political stunt" by former Transportation Secretary Ray LaHood.